jessepav/lacygoill-wiki-backup/bug/vim.md

 ---

-`E1075` is not documented in the help, but it is also raised when we try to nest a script-local function inside another one:
+`E1075` is not documented in the help, but it is also given when we try to nest a script-local function inside another one:
 ```vim
 vim9script
 def Outer()